Wednesday, 14 November 2007

 Arguing that a link should link is not just being pedantic.
 Users expect links

-.
+to navigate.
 Specifically, they expect an entirely new page to load,

 replacing the current page.
 Any other action is liable to cause confusion.
 To